-Members were reminded that the application was for prior approval, and so grounds for assessing prior approval were limited to transport and highways impacts, contamination risks, flooding risks, and the impact of noise from commercial premises on the intended occupiers.
+Members were reminded that the application was for prior approval, and so grounds for

 The Committee was informed that the application had been assessed by various specialists, and it had been deemed that the proposals were acceptable.
 However, regarding the highways and transport impacts of the development, it had been deemed that there were mitigation measures required which had been addressed within the heads of terms, namely the provision of a full travel plan, an obligation to secure the auditing of the travel plan, a £20k fund bond for the travel plan, and £60k fund towards improving the safety and convenience for walking and cycling to the cross rail station and Hayes town centre.
 In addition, the Council was securing conditions to prevent future residents from applying for parking permits within existing and future parking management schemes within Hayes.